i. I leave my mother’s house in a boat

 -Diane Wald, author, The Warhol Pillows

 I was afraid they would take what was inside of me.
 What was inside of me went hiding like a crow or a sea bird into the sky.
 I lived mostly on top of the water in the boat, though for a few hours at a time, I swam.
-Came in wet into the curve always wanting to please here and though I knew she was part of me, she also had a separate self.
+Came in wet into the curve always wanting to please her and though I knew she was part of me, she also had a separate self.
 Eventually she gave me her secret.
 She taught me to steal.
 I swam to the next cove.
-That when I had enough and made the boat Well, I didn't make it.
+That's when I had enough and made the boat Well, I didn't make it.
 I stole it.
 In the end, nobody noticed.
-It's just the boat was ready and empty.
+It's just that the boat was ready and empty.

 “In this stunning collection, Deborah Schwartz explores love, loss, family, and the larger world in a truly distinctive voice.
 Earnest, at times playful, these well-crafted poems navigate between inner and outer worlds, through speech and silence, toward feeling.
 To read this book is to sense struggle and ultimately, hope.”